India: Court rules in favor of Hindus over Ayodhya temple-mosque dispute | DW | 09.11.2019

 They say that in the 16th century, Babur, the first emperor of the Mughal Islamic dynasty, built a mosque on top of the structure.

-Hindus have campained for years to build a new temple at the site, while Muslims want a new mosque.
+Hindus have campaigned for years to build a new temple at the site, while Muslims want a new mosque.

 In 2010, a lower court ruled that the disputed land should be divided into three parts — two for Hindus and one for Muslims.